About COVID-19 (Coronavirus)

 The term “novel” is used to describe a virus that enters a new species (animal or human) in whose population the virus does not normally circulate.

-Experts are still learning about the range of illness from novel coronavirus.
-Reported cases have ranged from mild illness (similar to a common cold) to severe pneumonia that requires hospitalization.
+Reported cases of COVID-19 have ranged from mild illness (similar to a common cold) to severe pneumonia that requires hospitalization.
 Seniors and individuals with certain underlying health conditions may be more likely to develop severe illness from COVID-19.